-Explain that bullying, whether its physical or verbal, causes pain to others.
-Let them know that name-calling, teasing, hitting, pushing, starting or spreading rumors are wrong and not acceptable behavior.
+Explain that bullying in any form causes pain to others.
+Let them know that name-calling, teasing, hitting, pushing, starting or spreading rumors, cyberbullying and all other forms of bullying are wrong, and not acceptable behavior.

 Let your child know that you will help them to change the behavior and correct the situation.
 Ask them how they think the bullying could stop.
 What do they think has to change in order for them to change?

 Depending on the age of the child, they may not know any better.
 Young children, especially, need to be told that hurting another child is not acceptable.

 After you have thoroughly discussed this with your child, meet with their teacher.
 Listen to the teacher's perspective without being judgmental.

 Let the teacher know that you are willing to work with the school to help stop your child from bullying.
 It’s important to tell the teacher if there are any family problems that you might be experiencing.

 Additional counseling may be needed for your child.
 It will help them learn to behave differently, accept responsibility for their actions and teach them how to develop guilt, as well as learn how to form cohesive relationships.

 Through behavior modification and cognitive behavior therapy and any other circumstances that may be affecting their child’s behavior, only then can one work towards raising a kinder and more empathetic child.

 It is imperative to teach your child to:

 - Teach kids how to cope with fears